 - Cloud-based applications: Any applications hosted in the cloud are great for remote workers, as they are frequently (or permanently) out of the office, away from their desktops.

 Project management is incredibly important for remote workers, as they are disconnected from the everyday hustle and bustle of the office environment.
 They aren’t going to be available for “by-the-way” conversations that can lead to major breakthroughs in projects.
 They aren’t going to be there to hear the collaboration going on.
 Instead, they need a place where they can see all of the details at a glance.
 Project management software makes this possible by allowing you to allocate tasks and resources to whoever needs them.

 The most important part of having remote employees is remembering that they are still a part of the team.
 It can be easy to forget that they are still hard at work for your organization, so be sure to reach out and check up on them once in a while.
 Remember, remote employees don’t get the social aspect of the workplace that other employees get, so they might find themselves wishing for some human interaction once in a while.
 Plus, it helps them feel like they are valued by your business–and when employees feel like they are valued, they work harder and better.

 Is your business considering going mobile with remote employees?
-Be sure to reach out to Michell Consulting Group beforehand to make sure they have all the tools they need to succeed, including software solutions, mobile devices, and so much more.
-All you have to do is reach out to us at 305-592-5620.
+Be sure to reach out to COMPANYNAME beforehand to make sure they have all the tools they need to succeed, including software solutions, mobile devices, and so much more.
+All you have to do is reach out to us at PHONENUMBER.